mheinzel/join-thesis/questions_open.md

 Which implementations exist?
     JoCaml (old)
+        compiler extension with locations and go()
         first implementation by Le Fessant
     JoCaml (new)
+        compiler extension
         reimplementation
-        better compatibility with OCaml
+        better compatibility with OCaml (for a price) Polyphonic C#
-    Polyphonic C#, Cw
-    Join Java

-How are they implemented?
-    JoCaml (old)
-    JoCaml (new)
-    Polyphonic C#, Cw
+        compiler extension
+        developed by Fernet et al. at Microsoft Research Cw
+        compiler extension
+        combination of Polyphonic C# and data storage features Joins (concurrency library)
+        library for .NET
     Join Java

 Which shortcomings do they have?